ZalakRajvanshi/Handwritten-Text-Recognition/v2_line_ocr/README.md

 React (Vite)

 ▶️ How to Run

-Backend
+Backend:

 cd backend
 uvicorn main:app --reload

-Frontend
+Frontend:

 cd frontend
 npm install
 npm run dev

 Open your browser at: http://localhost:5173

-🎓 What This Project Demonstrates
+## 📚 What This Project Demonstrates

 Training and deploying ML models